-27.What types of victim care services were available to victims of trafficking?
+- 24. What types of victim care services were available to trafficking victims?
 Were these services provided by the government, NGOs, or jointly?
 Were these services dedicated to TIP victims or are they shared with other types of victims (e.g., domestic violence, sexual assault, etc.)?
 If the latter, how many TIP victims were provided appropriate services?
-Please specify the kind of assistance, including medical and psychological services, that the government provided access to during the reporting period for foreign and domestic TIP victims.
-81 28.Did foreign victims have the same access to care as domestic trafficking victims?
-112 29.Where were child victims placed (e.g., in shelters, foster care, or juvenile justice detention centers) and what kind of specialized care did they receive?
-113
+Please specify the kind of assistance, including medical and psychological services, that the government provided access to during the reporting period for foreign and domestic TIP victims. - 25.
+Did foreign victims have the same access to care as domestic trafficking victims?
+95 - 26.
+Where were child victims placed (e.g., in shelters, foster care, or juvenile justice detention centers) and what kind of specialized care did they receive?